I qualified as a Specialty Doctor in Sexual Health in 1995 and in recognition of my longstanding contribution to this Specialty

 Length and Frequency of Sessions

-Each session lasts 50 minutes (longer for the initial history taking).
+Each session lasts 50 minutes for individuals, 1 hour for couples.
+A longer session of 1.5 hours is usually needed for the initial history taking.
 The number of times you need to attend will depend on the nature of your difficulties.
 Some problems are resolved more quickly than others; you may need only a couple of visits, or choose to remain in therapy for an extended period of time.
 I will review your progress regularly with you and I will strive to work within the limitations of your budget.

 On average clients need between 10 and 20 sessions.